vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 ___________

+[^237]: This is referring to the execution of 80 adherents of Christianity in 1658 in the village of Ōmura.
+The anti-Christian inquisition was one of the most pronounced elements of the Tokugawa bakufu’s policy of national seclusion.
+Christians were forced to apostatize, and those who refused to denounce their faith were tortured until they recanted, or were executed.
+According to Book 6-201, Mitani Yozaemon was suddenly ordered to decapitate three of the unfortunate captives, and did so exhibiting “unparalleled skill.”

 **51.** Master Genshin was asked, “I have heard that if you are attacked by someone in the \[shogun’s\] palace, it will work in your favor to keep calm and simply report the incident to the inspector \(*o-metsuke*\) without retaliating, even if you are at fault.
 I wonder if it’s worth enduring the shame, thinking that you may be better off for it later on.”
 The master responded: “This is where skill with words is indispensable.
 You can take the other fellow to the inspector, or you could go on your own and explain the situation.
 Say ‘Although the humiliation is difficult to bear, as the incident took place at my master’s palace, I prioritized his feelings, and chose to endure the shame \[through not taking immediate action\], and hope for your understanding as I explain the details of the affair.’
 If nothing happens, you can kill the other man because you are already dead.”

 ___________